 To further illustrate the n-3 LC-PUFA biosynthetic capabilities of A. royi and P. annandalei, a comparison to other copepods suspected of having the capability could be made.
-Bell et al. (2007) inspired the present experimental setup, and they presented in Calanus finmarchicus a relative content of 0.035 % DHA of total D5-labelled FA (DFA) and a total content of 41.2 ± 9.4 ng DFA ind-1.
+Bell et al. (2007) inspired the present experimental setup, and they presented in Calanus finmarchicus a relative content of 0.035 % DHA of total D5-labelled FAs (DFAs) and a total content of 41.2 ± 9.4 ng DFA ind-1.
 Bell et al. (2007) tested only female C. finmarchicus and kept them at 8 oC.
 An estimated carbon-content, 221 µg C ind-1 for adult females reared in a laboratory at 8 oC (Campbell et al. 2001), yields a carbon-specific content of just 0.065 ng D5-DHA · mg Ccopepod-1 for that particular large oceanic copepod.
 Therefore, A. royi and P. annandalei produced a factor of 104 more carbon-specific DHA than C. finmarchicus.
-While the experimental setup of the present study was altered from Bell et al. (2007), with the specific goal of an optimized consumption of the isotope-labelled ALA, the highest total content difference was a factor of 37 (1520 ± 367 ng 13C-FA ind-1 and 41.2 ± 9.4 ng DFA ind-1 for P. annandalei fed D. tertiolecta at T0h and C. finmarchicus at T96h, respectively).
-This cannot explain the factor 104 differences in DHA production.
-Isotope-labelling experiments has been done for one other calanoid copepod, Paracalanus parvus (Moreno et al. 1979).
-Moreno et al. (1979) reported a 10.4% incorporation of the added 14C-ALA (10.4 % · 0.10 µM · 2.4 L·280.4 µg/µmol = 7 µg) after 10 h of exposure and a conversion of 0.6 % of the 14C-ALA into DHA, equaling 42 ng DHA per sample.
+The experimental setup of the present study was altered from Bell et al. (2007), with the specific goal of an optimized consumption of the isotope-labelled ALA, which could explain the large differences in DHA production.
+However, the difference in relative conversion of ALA into DHA (3.09 ± 1.32 % of total 13C-FA and 0.035 ± 0.00 % of total DFA for P. annandalei fed D. tertiolecta at T48h and C. finmarchicus at T96h, respectively) illustrates that differences in liposome consumption alone cannot explain the differences in carbon-specific DHA contents.
+Isotope-labelling experiments have been done for one other calanoid copepod, Paracalanus parvus (Moreno et al. 1979).
+Moreno et al. (1979) reported a 10.4% incorporation of the added 14C-ALA (10.4 % · 0.10 µM · 2.4 L·280.4 µg/µmol = 7 µg) after 10 h of exposure and a conversion of 0.6 % of the 14C-ALA into DHA, equaling 42 ng 14C-DHA per sample.
 Sample size was ~ 1 g (ww) copepods, which according to the dw:ww conversion factor of 0.20 (Postel et al. 2000) and carbon content:dw conversion factor of 0.50 for marine calanoid copepods (Ventura, 2006) equals a sample size of ~ 100 mg C. Therefore, P. parvus was reported to have an isotope-labelled uptake of 70 ng 14C-ALA · mg Ccopepod-1 and a DHA content of 0.42 ng 14C-FA · mg Ccopepod-1.
 While P. parvus produced roughly 7 times more DHA after 10 h than C. finmarchicus did after 96 h, P. annandalei and A. royi still produced a lot more DHA.
 The vast difference in DHA productivity between P. annandalei and C. finmarchicus and P. parvus illustrates that P. annandalei easily surpasses the biosynthetic capabilities of its congeners.